zwitherow/automatic-virtual-atelier/README.md

 The separators _MUST_ begin with **AVA and then a space**.

-Now just run the executable from MO2 and it will generate `r6/scripts/ava-generated-shops.reds` in your selected output mod (or your overwrite if you skipped steps 2 and 8).
+Now just run the executable from MO2 by selecting **AVA** in the executables dropdown and clicking **Run**.
+AVA will generate `r6/scripts/ava-generated-shops.reds` in your selected output mod (or your overwrite if you skipped steps 2 and 8).
 This will create a shop for each separator as well as a single shop containing all items.

 ## Uninstall